contentedweb/cms.contentedweb.com/src/posts/2022/site-overview.md

 It is good practice for all sites to have an [accessibility statement](/pages/accessibility/), as this can help persons with disabilities get around your site.
 The template is by default fully accessible and the statement reflects that.

+### About this site

+This is a page on which you can describe [what your site is about](/pages/about/).
+It appears in the header menu.

+### 404.md

+This is the page that appears when a user visits a page that doesn't exist.
+It is [the error page](/pages/404/).